robCrawford/Backbone.Events.onReady/README.md

 **Behaviour:**
 > *Before ready* - register callback.
-> *On ready* - run all pending callbacks, passing in any arguments from `triggerReady`.
+> *On ready* - run all pending callbacks, passing in any data from `triggerReady`.
-> *After ready* - run callback immediately, with cached arguments.
+> *After ready* - run callback immediately, passing in cached data.

 ###API